The Smirnov Property for weighted Lebesgue spaces: Main Results

 where

 and $\Phi_i$ are the solutions of the system of integral equations \eqref{eq: constraints marginals p}--\eqref{eq: super constraint}.

-If $w$ satisfies the Smirnov property, then the solutions are unique, and the estimate \eqref{eq: estimate a} is sharp, in that equality holds in \eqref{eq: estimate a} if and only if
+If $w$ satisfies the Smirnov property, then the solutions are unique and equality holds in \eqref{eq: estimate a} if and only if

 \end{theorem} \begin{proof} Note that it is not obvious (but can be proved, under extra assumptions on $g$) that $g_i:=\int g(\xi)w(\xi)d\xi_i^c\in\mathcal L^p(w)$ for $1\leq i\leq n$, hence we have assumed it.
-For the proof, we follow the lines of the corresponding proof of \cite[Theorem 2.5]{gmz}, making the appropriate adaptions, especially concerning the inclusion of weights and references to the relevant statements in this paper.
-By assumption, the set
+For the proof, we follow the lines of the corresponding proof of \cite[Theorem 2.5]{gmz}, making the appropriate adaptions, especially concerning the inclusion of weights and references to the relevant adaption made in the present paper for dealing with the non-Hilbertian cases.